A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Experimental Results and Discussions

 The TFM augmentation approach is applied to each acoustic feature in each batch.
 For every acoustic feature, we multiply masks on time and frequency dimensions for the first 11 feature maps.
 The last 6 feature maps containing DOA information are not applied with the masks.
-The time mask length is randomly selected from zero to 35 frames, and masking is applied every 100 frames.
-The frequency mask length is randomly selected from zero to 30 bins.
+The parameters of TFM are inspired by the SpecAugment proposed in ASR \cite{park2019specaugment}.
+Frequency masking parameter is set to at most 50\% of the dimension and time masking parameter is a little smaller.
+Considering that a sample has a long length of 60 seconds, we perform time masking every 2 seconds.
+Specifically, time mask length is randomly selected from zero to 35 frames, and masking is applied every 100 frames.
+Frequency mask length is randomly selected from zero to 30 bins.

-A joint measurement on performances of localization and detection of sound events is performed as suggested in \cite{mesaros2019joint}.
-Location-dependent detection metrics that count correct and erroneous detections within certain spatial error allowances, and classification-dependent localization metrics that measure the spatial error between sound events with the same label are used to evaluate the SED and SSL performances, respectively.
+A joint measurement on the performances of localization and detection of sound events is performed as suggested in \cite{mesaros2019joint}.
+Location-dependent detection metrics that count correct and erroneous detections within certain spatial error allowances and classification-dependent localization metrics that measure the spatial error between sound events with the same label are used to evaluate the SED and SSL performances, respectively.
 To compute SED metrics, some intermediate statistics, such as true positive ($\emph{TP}$), false positive ($\emph{FP}$ or insertion error $\emph{I}$), false negative ($\emph{FN}$ or deletion error $\emph{D}$), and substitution error $\emph{S}$, need to be counted first.
 Considering that a $\emph{TP}$ is predicted only when the spatial error for the detected event is within the given threshold of $20^{\text{o}}$ from the reference, two location-dependent detection metrics, error rate ($\emph{ER}_{20^{\text{o}}}$) and F-score ($\emph{F}_{20^{\text{o}}}$), are then calculated as follows:

 where $\emph{N}$ is the total number of reference sound events. $P$ and $R$ denote the precision and recall metrics, respectively.

 Classification-dependent localization metrics are computed only across each class, instead of across all outputs.
 The first is the localization error $\emph{LE}_{\text{CD}}$ which expresses the average angular distance between predictions and references of the same class and can be calculated as